adunning/dissertation/07-works.md

     expl.
     : … placere uiro/ [10.286]

-- London, British Library, Royal 8 E. IX, fols 1–88v (s. xv^in^; Merton priory); manuscript used by @wright:1863alexandri, which incorrectly divides the work into ten rather than seven parts: No. 3 should run from 3.1 to 3.964; no. 4 from 3.965 to the end of 4; no. 5 = 5; no. 6 = 6–8; no. 7 = 9–10.
+- London, British Library, Royal 8 E. <span style="font-variant:small-caps;">ix</span>, fols 1–88v (s. xv^in^; Merton priory); manuscript used by @wright:1863alexandri, which incorrectly divides the work into ten rather than seven parts: No. 3 should run from 3.1 to 3.964; no. 4 from 3.965 to the end of 4; no. 5 = 5; no. 6 = 6–8; no. 7 = 9–10.
 See summary in @rigg:1992history [p.
 119].

 - Madrid, Biblioteca de Palacio, II.468, fols 30r–179v; 189–203v (s. xiv).